AWitte11/Telemetry-Pipeline/README.md

-# Telemetry-Pipeline
+# Telemetry-Pipeline For Keck II Pyramid Wavefront Sensor and AO System

-Needed:
+Needed to run:
 numpy,
 matplotlib,
 scipy,
-astropy,
+astropy

+To run: Run Main.py and follow prompts